 Reviewers are selected on the basis of subject matter and disciplinary expertise.
 All review scores are based on clearly articulated criteria, leading to fairer and more precise feedback.

 We take seriously the “peer” of “peer review.”
 After having work accepted for publication, authors become reviewers, making the journal truly the collaborative work of a Research Network.
-For their constructive contribution to other network members’ work, reviewers are listed annually as Content Reviewers of the corresponding journal volume
+For their constructive contribution to other network members’ work, reviewers are acknowledged annually as Reviewers in the journal.

 We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
 If the article is excellent, it will be considered for publication.

 As Research Network members, authors have subscriber access to the journal and book imprint.

 Authors can make their articles freely available via the Hybrid Open Access option.

 The Journal of Communication and Media Studies currently has an acceptance rate of 21% (2016)

 Crossref is a not-for-profit membership organization for scholarly publishing.
 Crossref and its members work to make content easy to find, link,